yochaigal/cairn/resources/monsters/deep-one.md

 # Deep One

-6 HP, 12 WIL, spear (d8)
+6 HP, 14 STR, 16 DEX, 12 WIL, trident (d10)

-- Amphibious, fish-like humanoids with webbed fingers.
-Live in deep seas and are able to see in the darkness.
+- Amphibious, fish-like humanoids that live in the deep sea.
+Highly resistant to magical effects.
-- Highly resistant to magical effects.
+- Occasionally surface to trade with coastal settlements.
+On land their DEX is halved.
-- Occasionally surface to trade with coastal settlements, frequently requesting union between one of them and a human.
+- Can only reproduce with land-dwelling humanoids.